Chart Color Schemes

 Northampton - Mullewa - Greenough is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Northampton - Mullewa - Greenough, as per the latest Census, consisted of 90.9% houses and 9.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro WA's 87.5% houses and 12.5% other dwellings.
-Home ownership in the area was 52.7%, with mortgaged dwellings at 27.3% and rented dwellings at 20.0%.
-The median monthly mortgage repayment was $1,400, lower than Non-Metro WA's average of $1,517.
-The median weekly rent figure was $225, compared to Non-Metro WA's $250.
-Nationally, mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.
+Dwelling structure in Northampton - Mullewa - Greenough, as per the latest Census, consisted of 90.9% houses and 9.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro WA's 87.5% houses and 12.5% other dwellings.
+Home ownership in the area stood at 52.7%, with mortgaged dwellings at 27.3% and rented ones at 20.0%.
+The median monthly mortgage repayment was $1,400, below Non-Metro WA's average of $1,517.
+The median weekly rent figure was $225, lower than Non-Metro WA's $250.
+Nationally, mortgage repayments in the area were significantly lower at $1,400 compared to Australia's average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing